Mupu/jai_odbc/README.md

 11. [License](#license)

 # What is jai_odbc?
 Jai ODBC is a simple wrapper for ODBC, which exposes a simple API to make SQL requests and parse it's data into structs.
-Currently it has only been used and tested on Windows with MSSQL 2022 with the `SQL Server Native Client 11.0` and `ODBC Driver 18 for SQL Server` drivers.
+Currently it has only been used and tested on Windows with MSSQL 2022 with the `SQL Server Native Client 11.0`, `ODBC Driver 17 for SQL Server`, and `ODBC Driver 18 for SQL Server` drivers.
 If you have any feedback, or improvements feel free to ping me on the Discord.
 If you want to contribute take a look in the [Contribution](#contribution) section.

 # Installation
 You need at least Jai `version beta 0.1.049` or higher.
 Download the repository and import it with `#import "jai_odbc"`.
 Also make sure to read [Important Information](#important-information) and to look at the [examples](#examples).